Computer Science (BS)

 CSC 351 Comparative Programming Languages 3 Credits

 A study of programming languages and their implementations.
-Programming in logical and functional programming languages is included.
+Various languages are used including logical, functional, hybrid and specialized languages

 Prerequisite: minimum grade of C in CSC 112 & CSC 112L or minimum grade of C in CSC 213 & CSC 213L.
 Corequisite: CSC 351L.